ahtif/FlatFinder/docs/ws2/Diagram.md

 This diagram shows the entire system, with all the layers inclusive, the domain, security and controllers are all present in this diagram.

+##Security Layer

+With the use of each user having role it allows us to allow certain user onto certain pages, we have implemented code which looks at the role of the user and based on that can allow the user to view the page or block the request and send them to an error page.
+AuthenticationManager is used for the main aspect of security.
+Since this web app is going to store personal data we have used secure communication across the web app (https), HttpBasicAuthentication allows us to do this.

 Component Diagram
 -------------